 Goal Setting: Using a Bullet Journal to Make it Happen

-In the near future, we will bid a fond farewell to 2021 and open our arms to what 2022 can bring.
-Before you know it, TV stations will air “Year in Review” programming, and print newspapers and online news organizations typically showcase the top headlines and stories of 2021.
+Recently we bid a fond farewell to 2022 and opened our arms to what 2023 can bring.
+And now we are a couple of weeks into the new year.
+Television stations already aired their “Year in Review” programming, and print newspapers and online news organizations showcased the top headlines and stories of 2022.
 But what about the year we had as individuals?
 Do you take time to reflect on the past year?
 Or do you only look to the future?
-Do you make New Year’s resolutions that fall by the wayside after a couple of weeks have passed?
-Here’s a suggestion: Start 2022 now with simple goal setting and use a bullet journal to make it happen.
+Do you make New Year’s resolutions that fall by the wayside now that a couple of weeks have passed?
+Here’s a suggestion.
+You still have time to start 2023 with simple goal setting and use a bullet journal to make it happen.

 Goal Setting in a Bullet Journal

 Previously, we shared a blog post titled: “How to Start Bullet Journaling for Patients and Caregivers,” which was chock full of information about the history of bullet journaling, tips to get started, standard practices, handy supplies and where to get access to the best of the best in bullet journaling.

 As a refresher, a bullet journal is a method to keep track of tasks, take notes and jot down thoughts in one convenient location.
 The ‘bullet’ term is derived and used to describe the technique of using quick and short descriptions (“rapid logging”) for all of the above.
 Picture a short-hand and visual cue to quickly categorize whatever you need to capture in order to keep life on track.
 And that’s a bullet journal in a nutshell.